-In a further variation, the system can convert the set of to fabricate complex 3D objects by adding materials in a 25 hybrid-manufacturing constraints to the SMT problem by generating a conjunctive normal form (CNF) modulo difference logic formula; and converting the CNF difference logic formula to a Boolean formula, wherein the Boolean formula is implemented by using at least one or more Boolean subtractor circuits.
+In a further variation, the system can convert the set of hybrid-manufacturing constraints to the SMT problem by: generating a conjunctive normal form (CNF) modulo difference logic formula; and converting the CNF difference logic formula to a Boolean formula, wherein the Boolean formula is implemented by using at least one or more Boolean subtractor circuits.

-In a variation of this embodiment, the system can determine the plurality of feasible hybrid-manufacturing plans by solving the SMT by performing for a respective feasible hybrid-manufacturing plan the following operations: sorting one or more columns in a constraint matrix based on one or more variables in the feasible hybrid-manufacturing plan, wherein each column corresponds to a primitive, and wherein sorting the one or more columns in the constraint matrix corresponds to changing an order of the set of primitives determining, for each primitive, an atom count representing a number of atoms added, deleted, or modified; determining an atom cost associated with each primitive; and determining a cost of the feasible hybrid-manufacturing plan by multiplying the atom cost and the atom count for respective primitives and aggregating across the set of primitives.
+In a variation of this embodiment, the system can determine the plurality of feasible hybrid-manufacturing plans by performing for a respective feasible hybrid-manufacturing plan the following operations: sorting one or more columns in a constraint matrix based on one or more variables in the feasible hybrid-manufacturing plan, wherein each column corresponds to a primitive, and wherein sorting the one or more columns in the constraint matrix corresponds to changing an order of the set of primitives determining, for each primitive, an atom count representing a number of atoms added or deleted; determining an atom cost associated with each primitive; and determining a cost of the feasible hybrid-manufacturing plan by multiplying the atom cost and the atom count for respective primitives and aggregating across the set of primitives.

-In a variation of this embodiment, the system can determine the optimized hybrid-manufacturing plan for manufacturing the IC by applying a binary search to the costs to determine the optimized hybrid-manufacturing plan.
+In a variation of this embodiment, the system can determine, based on the costs, the optimized hybrid-manufacturing plan by applying a binary search to the costs to determine the optimized hybrid-manufacturing plan.